 Peter Van Dijck.

 Hi. 🖖 They say people don't have homepages anymore - I do and this is mine.
-I spent 15 years as a UX guy with some roots in engineering,
+I spent 15 years as a UX/product person with roots in engineering,

-These days, I live in wonderful Medellín, Colombia (not Columbia).
+These days, I live in Medellín, Colombia (not Columbia).

 - 2014 Founder and CEO of Craft Inc, Colombia.